paulosampaioo/iOS-macOS-penetration-testing-cheatsheet/README.md

 # iOS/macOS penetration testing cheatsheet
+**My tutorial should be used for study and security issues, I am not responsible for bad intentions, but I leave the caveat that there will be penalties.**
 | Action | macOS | Linux | Win | iOS w/JB |
 | --- | --- | --- | --- | --- |
 | `MobSF` | [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF) | [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF) | [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF) | --- |